 - Antibiotic ointment may be applied 3-4 times daily.
 Sometimes a combination ointment of an antibiotic with a corticosteroid is used, to reduce the gland inflammation.

 - A chalazion usually resolves in a few weeks.
 They should not be squeezed.

 - A chalazion that does not resolve is either injected with corticosteroid medicine or more commonly removed by a simple outpatient drainage procedure under local anesthesia.

 It is a condition resulting from the blockage and inflammation of the eyelash follicular glands.
 It is usually painless but presents with itching and irritation with a constant desire to rub the eyelids.
 Typically, flaky or crusted (whitish-yellow) deposits are seen sticking to the base of the eyelashes.
 The irritation and rubbing can result in a mildly swollen eyelid.
 There may also be associated watering and a mild redness of the eyes.
 Blepharitis often affects both eyes together.

-The cause of blepharitis is often not known, but some factors implicated include chronic lid infections mainly due to dandruff (seborrhea) or staphylococci bacteria, low lid hygiene, allergy (to cosmetics, lens solutions or an unknown agent), dryness of eyes, low lid hygiene or chronic low-grade infection of the eyelash follicular glands (hair glands).
+The cause of blepharitis is often not known, but some factors implicated include chronic lid infections mainly due to dandruff (seborrhea) or staphylococci bacteria, low lid hygiene, allergy (to cosmetics, lens solutions, or an unknown agent), and dryness of eyes.
 It is also seen in a condition called rosacea.